ErikOnBike/d3-template/README.md

 * Repeating and conditional groups (through `data-repeat` and `data-if` attribute).
 * A scope group similar to the Javascript `with` statement (through `data-with` attribute) for convenience (but beware, there is no 'parent' operator).
 * Possibility to overwrite the template attribute names with custom names.
 If for example `repeat`, `if` and `with` is preferred over de long names, this can be specified when creating a template.
-Beware that such custom attributes are not compliant with HTML5 or SVG specifications and therefore browser behaviour may be unpredictable.
+Although such custom attributes are not compliant with HTML5 or SVG specifications, most browsers will accept it without complaining.
 * Standard filters (like `upper`, `lower`, `substr`, `prefix`, `subarr`, `sort`, `numberFormat`, `timeFormat`, ...)
 For the full list see [render filters](#Render-filters).
 * Custom filters can be added by calling: